Belo Monte, Odebrecht and the Luxembourg Connection

 Through working closely with civil society organisations in Latin America over many years Action Solidarité TiersMonde (ASTM) has gained the experience needed to understand movements of this kind.
 Also, as the North-South Coordination section of the Luxembourg Climate Alliance, we are committed to protecting the rainforests and their inhabitants (in addition to protecting the world’s climate).
 Often we can offer the organisations we work with legal, financial or advocacy support, but the extent of the environmental and human rights violations that confront them makes the resistance of such movements to large infrastructure projects, oil fields or mines seem like an almost hopeless fight, the fight of a David versus a Goliath fought from a defensive position.
 So however necessary this kind of support is, our aim is not merely to react to these situations of injustice, but also to get a better understanding of the global interrelationships involved, make them more transparent, reveal the actors that are located here in Europe and show how we can fulfil our responsibilities as citizens of the world by getting involved directly.

 The Belo Monte dam in the Brazilian Amazon Basin serves here as a case study; we could list hundreds more.
-And in many cases, the companies involved are located here in Luxembourg...
+And in many cases, the companies involved are located in Luxembourg or other countries in Europe.

 "We call on the new Luxembourg government to adopt a law making due diligence a mandatory requirement for multinational companies based in Luxembourg."